codefresh-io/cap-docs.codefresh.io/_docs/administration/access-control.md

 max-width="100%"
 %}

-#### Read view permissions
+#### Read permissions
 CSDP enforces read permissions by checking if the user has Git permissions to view the Kubernetes manifest in the repository.
-Read-view permissions to entities created dynamically from changes in resource state are inherited from the parent entity's permissions.
+Read permissions to entities created dynamically from changes in resource state, are inherited from the parent entity's permissions.

 From the user's perspective, this means that:

-* If the user does not have read-view permissions from the Git provider to the Sensor's Kubernetes manifest, the user does not have visibility into pipelines.
+* If the user does not have read permissions from the Git provider for the Sensor's Kubernetes manifest, the user does not have visibility into pipelines.
-  Workflow entities that are dynamically created, derive their read-view permissions from pipeline permissions.
+  Workflow entities that are dynamically created, derive their read permissions from pipeline permissions.

 * Notifications are displayed only for resources with read permissions.